Internal Fixation: Precice Nail

 We have found the Precice to be very effective in helping our patients.
 In the first 100 bones that we treated, 96% achieved the lengthening goal.
 In another study that we conducted, patients had lengthening with external fixation and then later had lengthening with the Precice.
 All the patients in the study preferred lengthening with the Precice over external fixation.
 They said that they had less pain, found physical therapy to be easier and liked the cosmetic appearance of the leg/arm better after treatment with Precice.

-Since 2012, surgeons at the International Center for Limb Lengthening have implanted more than 710 Precice nails.
+Since 2012, surgeons at the International Center for Limb Lengthening have implanted over 1,000 Precice nails.

 Will the Precice be a good option for every person who needs limb lengthening?